How together we can protect wild birds from Avian Flu

 What is Avian Flu and how is it affecting birds?

-This follows the severe outbreak on the Solway Firth earlier in the year where more than 4,000 birds died.
+This follows the severe outbreak of the virus on the Solway Firth earlier in the year where more than 10,000 birds died.
 These geese, which migrate from Svalbard in arctic Norway, were seen falling from the sky in distress and lines of dead birds were washed up on beaches.

 What does this mean for our seabirds?

-Britain's seabird populations are of global significance.
-For example, the UK is home to 56% of the world’s gannet population and Scotland has 60% of the world’s great skuas.
+The UK’s seabird populations are of global significance.
+For example, Scotland is home to 56% of the world’s great skua population and 20% of the world’s northern gannet.

 This means deaths from avian flu could further decrease declining numbers and that any recovery from the disease would take far longer.